White Paper and Research

 Increase in child's coping ability

-(data represents 271 oncology healthcare professional surveys since 2020 click here to see a full outcome presentation here.)
+(data represents over 300 oncology healthcare professional surveys since 2019.
+Click to see a full outcome presentation here.)

-Under the direction of Dr. Natalie Hamrick, FPS conducted a five-year blind study on the impact of Respite on family health.
-(See below for family health pillars) This is the first community-based family respite program to report on efficacy in meeting objectives.
+Under the direction of Dr. Natalie Hamrick, Research Psychologist, FPS conducted a five-year study on the impact of respite on family health (see below for FPS Family Health Pillars) This is the first community-based family respite program to report on efficacy in meeting objectives.
 The conclusions of this study are as follows:

 • Cancer survivors improved on spousal communication, family hardiness, joviality and coping efficacy.